snpsuen/Istio_Ambient_TCP_Traffic_Shifting/README.md

 tcp-echo-v2-794b5ff9c7-mwpbx              1/1     Running   0          76m   10.244.2.10   ambient-worker    <none>           <none>
 ```

-7. For the purpose of comparing with the east-west traffic test later, observe that tcp-echo-gateway adheres to the tcp-echo routing rule to distribure all the tcp-echo client requests to v1.
+7. For the purpose of comparing with the east-west traffic test later, observe that tcp-echo-gateway applies the tcp-echo routing rule to distributes all the tcp-echo client requests to v1.
 ```
 keyuser@ubunclone:~$ kubectl -n istio-io-tcp-traffic-shifting exec deploy/curl -- sh -c "while true do
-        date | nc tcp-echo-gateway-istio 31400
+        date | nc tcp-echo-gateway-istio
         sleep 2
 done"
 one Wed Dec  4 23:21:19 UTC 2024